odlgroup/odl/doc/source/dev/document.rst

            Examples
            --------
-           Examples should be working pieces of code
+           Examples should be working pieces of code and are checked with ``doctest`` for consistent output.

            >>> obj = MyClass(5)
            >>> obj(3, 5)